ABOUT SHARON

 From 2013 to 2017 Sharon was the founder and editor of EarthLines Magazine, described by Jay Griffiths as ‘a deeply intelligent publication’, by George Monbiot as ‘a rare combination and much needed’, and by Robert Macfarlane as ‘a real point of convergence for many thought-tributaries and philosophical paths’.

-Sharon is represented by Jane Graham Maw, at Graham Maw Christie.
+Sharon is represented by Jane Graham Maw, at Graham Maw Christie Agency.
+In the UK, her books are published by September (Duckworth Books) and Virago (Little Brown).

 TEACHING, SPEAKING AND MEDIA

-Sharon has led workshops on the mythic imagination, personal narrative and finding ourselves in fairy tales at venues in Europe and North America (teaching at major retreat centres including the Esalen Institute, the Garrison Institute and the Rowe Center).
-She has lectured and presented seminars at a variety of academic and Jungian institutions in Europe and America.
-She is online faculty for Pacifica Graduate Institute, California, where she teaches a Graduate Certificate on ‘Finding Ourselves in Fairy Tales: a Narrative Psychological Approach’ and other programs for The Retreat/ Pacifica Online.
+Sharon has led workshops on the mythic and archetypal imagination, myth and personal narrative, finding ourselves in fairy tales and reimagining the second half of life at venues in Europe and North America (teaching at major retreat centres including the Esalen Institute, the Garrison Institute and the Rowe Center).
+She has lectured at a variety of academic and Jungian institutions in Europe and America.
+She is online faculty for Pacifica Graduate Institute, California, where she currently teaches a Graduate Certificate on ‘Finding Ourselves in Fairy Tales: a Narrative Psychological Approach’ and other programs.

 Sharon has performed at a number of cultural events and festivals, from the Edinburgh International Book Festival to the Dark Mountain Project’s ‘Uncivilisation’ Festival.
 Her TEDx Stormont talk on the mythic imagination can be found online here.

-Sharon has appeared several times on BBC Radio in the UK, and on NPR and other stations in the USA.
+Sharon has appeared several times on BBC Radio in the UK, and on NPR in the USA.
 She is a regular guest on leading podcasts, including Sam Baker’s ‘The Shift’, Mary Portas’ ‘Beautiful Misfits’, ‘This Jungian Life’ and the Royal Society of Art’s ‘Bridges to the Future’.

 THE JOURNEY

 I was born in 1961, in County Durham in the far north-east of England, to a Scottish father and a mother with Northern English and Irish roots.
-A portion of my ancestry is Irish, then, but most is rooted in Yr Hen Ogledd, the ‘Old North’: Northumberland, Cumbria and southern Scotland – the borderlands.
+A small portion of my ancestry is Irish, then, but most is rooted in the Scottish Highlands and Yr Hen Ogledd, the ‘Old North’: Northumberland and Cumbria.
 They were miners and master mariners, farmers, industrial labourers and gamekeepers, and to my great delight there was also an 18th-century book publisher and printer.

 Although I had originally wanted to study literature, my first degree was in psychology, and I then spent several years as an academic neuroscientist/ psychologist specialising in the field of anxiety and panic, with research fellowships at l’Hôpital Pitié-Salpêtrière in Paris, and the Institute of Neurology at the National Hospital for Nervous Diseases in London.

 After a few twists and turns, including some unwise years advising a tobacco company on smoking and health and safer cigarettes, and a six-year-long profoundly transformative dislocation to America, at the age of 42 I moved to a coastal croft in the north-west Highlands of Scotland.
-There I returned to my early intentions for life and practiced as a psychologist and teacher of narrative psychology, as well as working extensively with other creative/active imagination techniques.
-Today, after two decades living there and in the Outer Hebrides, Ireland and Wales, I have returned to my northern English roots and live in an old stone house by the Upper River Eden, in the beautiful Westmorland Dales of eastern Cumbria.
+There I returned to my early intentions for life and practiced as a psychologist and teacher of narrative psychology, working extensively with fairy tales and the creative imagination.
+Today, after two decades living there and in the Outer Hebrides, Ireland and Wales, I have returned to my Northern English roots and live in an old stone house by the River Eden, in the beautiful Westmorland Dales of the Pennines.

-I now make my living as a fulltime writer; this, along with lecturing and occasional teaching, is rooted predominantly in depth (Jungian/ archetypal) psychology.
-Over the years, I’ve deepened my lifelong work with myth by completing a Master’s degree in Celtic Studies at the University of Wales, and courses in Greek Mythology and Old English Literature at the University of Oxford.
+I now make my living as a fulltime writer; this, along with lecturing and teaching, is rooted in depth (post-Jungian/ archetypal) psychology.
+Over the years, I’ve deepened my lifelong work with myth and folklore by completing a Master’s degree in Celtic Studies at the University of Wales, and courses in Greek Mythology and Old English Literature at the University of Oxford.

 A SENSE OF PLACE